 \subsection{Wasted Resources and Leftover Budget}

-We also measured the percentage of wasted resources (harvested resources that remain unsold), see Fig. \ref{fig: wasted}.
+Figure \ref{fig: wasted} shows the percentage of wasted resources (harvested resources that remain unsold).
 Of course, by design, the MEP sell the entire harvest.
 Optimizing for sustainability results in a decrease of the wasted resources from $14\%$ to $10\%$ (blue vs. green line).

 Regarding the buyers' leftover budget (see Appendix \ref{supplement: Additional Simulation Results}), the vanilla policymaker leaves $6\%$ of the budget unused, while optimizing for the harvesters' revenue leaves only $0.6\%$ of the budget (by design, the MEP use the entire budget).